-- Connect a new office to your network.
+- Connect a new office to your network

-- Upgrade or add applications to your system.
+- Upgrade or add applications to your system

-- Add new infrastructure to your network.
+- Add new infrastructure to your network

-- Change your security policies.
+- Change your security policies

 You can hire a security team to test your system, or if you don't have room in your budget to hire security contractors, you can use open-source tools like:

-- Metasploit Project, a comprehensive penetration testing framework that looks for the oldest and newest vulnerabilities.
+- Metasploit Project, a comprehensive penetration testing framework that looks for the oldest and newest vulnerabilities

-- Wireshark, which analyzes your network protocols and gives you a security report.
+- Wireshark, which analyzes your network protocols and gives you a security report

 For the best results, use a combination of pen testing tools to probe your system.

-What You Should Do After a Data Breach?
+What Should You Do After a Data Breach?

-1. Let Clients Know That the Data Breach May Affect Them
+1) Let Clients Know That the Data Breach May Affect Them

 Most states in the U.S. have laws requiring you to inform clients of data breaches that may affect them.

-Trying to hide the theft only makes the situation worse.
-When you keep customers informed, you can let them know the extent of the breach, how they can protect themselves, and what steps you're taking to fix the problem.
+Keeping people informed will also help limit the PR nightmare your company faces.
+A data breach is bad for your reputation.
+An attempted cover-up is worse.
+When you keep customers informed, you can let them know the extent of the breach.
+This helps them decide how they can protect themselves, and what steps you're taking to fix the problem.

-2. Determine How the Data Breach Happened
+2) Determine How the Data Breach Happened

-3. Take Action to Limit Further Data Loss
+3) Take Action to Limit Further Data Loss

 Once you know how someone stole data from your system, you must take action to limit further loss.
 If you don't plug the hole, then the criminal will keep stealing from you.